bhuwanpp/backend-assignment-7/README.md

 To get started with this application, pull the Docker image from Docker Hub using the following command:

-`docker pull bhuwanluffy/node-assignment1`
+`ddocker pull bhuwanluffy/node-assignment-2`

 ### Running the Docker Container

 Once you have pulled the Docker image, you can run it using the following command:

-`docker run -d -p 3000:3000 bhuwanluffy/node-assignment1`
+`docker run -d -p 3000:3000  bhuwanluffy/node-assignment-2`

 ### Accessing the API for authentication